dimara/ganeti/doc/design-network2.rst

 This would search for a registered subnet that matches the identifier, disable DHCP on it and change its name.
-If ``dhcp=true`` is passed, logic will first check if another subnet of the same version has dhcp enabled.
+If ``dhcp=true`` is passed, logic will first check if another subnet of the same version (4 or 6) has dhcp enabled.
+The ``dhcp`` parameter is used only for validation purposes and does not make Ganeti starting a DHCP service.
+It will just be exported to exteranl scripts (ifup and hooks) and handled accordingly.

 Changing the CIDR or the gateway of a subnet should also be supported.